Abraham Lake

 Abraham Lake, also known as Lake Abraham, is an artificial lake and Alberta's largest reservoir.
 It is located in the "Kootenay Plains area of the Canadian Rockies' front range", on the North Saskatchewan River in western Alberta, Canada.

 Description

 Abraham Lake has a surface area of 53.7 km2 and a length of 32 km.
-Although man-made, the lake has the blue color of other glacial lakes in the Rocky Mountains, which is caused by rock flour.
+Although man-made, the lake has the blue colour of other glacial lakes in the Rocky Mountains, which is caused by rock flour.

 Abraham Mountain, Elliott Peak, and the Cline River Heliport are located on the western shore of the lake.
 Mount Michener is situated on the eastern shore.
 Mount Ernest Ross lies at the southern tip of the lake.